 The tester tries to measure the ESR for capacitors larger than 10nF.
 Alternatively you can also enable the old ESR measurement method starting at 180nF.
 But since the ESR measurement isn't done via an AC signal with a specific frequency, please don't expect a solid result.
 The method used might be comparable with a 1kHz test.
 Anyway, the results are good enough to check electrolytic caps.
 For low value film caps you could get different results based on the MCU clock rate.
 I'd guess Mr. Fourier is able to explain this.

 Alternatively you can also enable the old ESR measurement method.

-Another measurement taken is the self-discharge leakage current for capacitors larger than 4.7μ F. It gives a hint about the state of an electrolytic cap.
+Another measurement taken is the self-discharge leakage current for capacitors larger than

 From my tests the typical value for a good electrolytic cap seems to be about: